Posted on August 1, 2024 by Dina Miller

 Birders in the know flock to the Indiana’s northwest corner, a haven for nearly 400 species drawn by Lake Michigan’s open waters and a diverse landscape of dunes, beaches, wetlands, and prairies.
 On hikes through various areas, they can spot numerous birds, some relatively rare.
 Fall is one of the best times to witness a fascinating occurrence as gigantic flocks of sandhill cranes migrate through the region on their way south for the winter.
 Each evening of the stop, roughly the last two weeks of October, they cover the fields, resting during their journey.
 It’s the largest congregation of sandhill cranes east of the Mississippi.
 Stop by the Indiana Dunes Visitor Center, and the excellent front desk staff can recommend the best places to see the cranes and view their fascinating jumping and dancing.

 Visit Historic Downtown Wakarusa in the fall to witness the Giant Pumpkin Tree – smack-dab in the center of the town at Waterford and Elkhart streets.
-It’s the perfect spot to get in the fall spirit and enjoy the other fall decorations that the community puts up.
+It’s the perfect spot to get in the fall spirit with a cup of coffee at an outdoor table and enjoy the other fall decorations that the community puts up.

 Indiana’s Cool North has more fall things to experience here.